PixelRidge-Softworks/.github/profile/README.md

 We are a company specializing in Software Development and Integration!
 We develop bespoke, open source, and commercial software!

 ## NOTICE: Due to real life things, and this being a one-man operation, our websites and Discord have been discontinued until future notice!
-If you have questions or need support, please join our Libera Chat Channel #PixelRidge !!
+If you have questions or need support, please reach out to us via Github issues or Discussions on the project you need help with!

 # Discover PixelRidge